 Remember that the Codes (which have been described as a form of “negative licensing”) are designed primarily to protect consumers from unregistered health professionals who expose their clients to serious risks of harm.
 Arguably, the mandatory reporting requirements should be read in this context.

 In Queensland and Victoria (but not in and South Australia or New South Wales), the Codes use the term “in the course of providing treatment or care”.
 This means that the mandatory reporting obligation only apply to health care practitioners (including speech pathologists) who become aware of another health practitioner’s professional misconduct in the course of their work.
 They don’t apply if you become aware of professional misconduct in a social setting or through a personal relationship, for example.
 (This reflects a similar scope of mandatory reporting obligations on registered health practitioners under the National Law.)

 Finally, this article has only considered the legal obligation to make a report to a health complaints authority.
 You may have ethical obligations to consider, too.

 If you become aware of client who is receiving potentially harmful treatment from another health professional, and are unsure about whether you have an obligation to report it to a complaints authority, we recommend strongly that you first contact Speech Pathology Australia’s Ethics team to discuss your concerns and, if necessary, seek legal advice as to whether you have a legal obligation to report it.

 Important disclaimer: The information in this article is for general information purposes only and is not legal advice.
+It is current on the date of publication.
 It cannot be relied on by any person for any purpose.
 If this article raises any issues for your practice, you should seek independent legal advice based on the facts and circumstances of your situation.
 The application of laws and statutes may vary depending on the circumstances.
 We do not assume any liability for any damage that may be caused to anyone as a result of any act or omission on the basis of the information contained in this article.